HOW TO MAKE SWISS MERINGUE BUTTER CREAM (SMBC)

 Eton Mess is typically made with fresh cream, crushed meringue and strawberries but as the cupcakes would be kept out of refrigeration for over 2 hours, using a fresh dairy product was not an option.

-With 150 wedding guests to cater for it was very important that the buttercream recipe was 100% food safe for all guests, including any pregnant women, the elderly and the young that may be in attendance and that is when we came across the Swiss meringue buttercream recipe.
+With 150 wedding guests to cater for it was very important that the buttercream recipe was 100% food safe for all guests, including any vulnerable guests such as pregnant women, the elderly and the young that may be in attendance and that is when we came across the Swiss meringue buttercream recipe.

 Made with sugar, butter and egg whites, SMBC was the very light, extremely creamy and most importantly safe butter cream recipe we were looking for.